whispr-app/whispr/README.md

 ### Instructions

 1. Install dependencies with `pnpm install`.
+Note that you will need `g++` and `cmake` to run a postinstall script so make sure you have those beforehand.
+On linux you can install them with `sudo apt install g++ cmake`.
 2. Create a `.env` file in `packages/api` of the project with the following contents and replacing user, password, address, port and database with your MongoDB connection details:

 ```env